Crypto Inverse-Power Options and Fractional Stochastic Volatility: Crypto inverse-power options

-with original strike price $K$ (\$), expiry date $T$, and two predetermined power coefficients $p_{1},p_{2}\geq0$; for a similar put option, the payoff is
+with two predetermined power coefficients $p_{1},p_{2}\geq0$; for a similar put option, the payoff is

-This power mechanism provides the option investor with flexible nonlinear leverage on the crypto/USD conversion rate in the same way as usual power options, and from the above transformations, the inverse-power call option is equivalent to a put option on a powered USD/crypto conversion rate, and similarly for the put option.
+This power mechanism provides the option investor with nonlinear leverage on the crypto/USD conversion rate in the same way as usual power options.
+From the above transformations, the inverse-power call option is equivalent to a put option on a powered USD/crypto conversion rate, and similarly for the put option.
 The power coefficient $p_{2}$ is explicitly used to ensure that the powered prices are at the same scale and hence ease comparison, though each $K^{p_{2}}$ can be treated as a new strike price.
 The actual impact of $p_{1}$ on risk exposure depends on the magnitude of the crypto/USD conversion rate relative to 1 as a threshold.
-For instance, as per status quo, if $S$ is for Bitcoin or Ethereum, then $p_{1}>1$ is most likely associated with increased levels of exposure while $p_{1}<1$ imposes a decreasing effect; however, if $S$ is for Ripple or Dogecoin (with options also being actively traded), this effect should be completely reversed.
-Therefore, the choice of the powers in designing these contracts should be made on a case-by-case basis, and for the same reason, the power mechanism will be ineffective for cryptos pegged to USD at 1-to-1, such as Tether.
+For instance, as per status quo, if $S$ is for Bitcoin or Ethereum, then $p_{1}>1$ is most likely associated with increased levels of exposure while $p_{1}<1$ imposes a decreasing effect; however, if $S$ is for Dogecoin or Polygon (MATIC) (also with options available), this effect should be completely reversed.
+Therefore, the choice of the powers in designing these contracts should be made on a case-by-case basis; for the same reason, the power mechanism will be ineffective for cryptos pegged to USD at 1-to-1, such as Tether.

 Figure \ref{fig:1} displays the payoff functions of the inverse-power options for different values of $p_{1}=p_{2}$.
 We see that powers mainly alter the curvature of the nonlinear part but do not change the locally concave / convex feature, and thus they should be understood as providing an additional layer for risk management.